 Very rare to find an NVOCC acting as an agent for a freight forwarder

-Traditional forwarders are covered under freight forwarders liability as set out in the FIATA terms and conditions
+Traditional forwarders are covered under freight forwarders’ liability as defined in the FIATA terms and conditions.

-Traditional NVOCCs are covered under carrier liability as set out in the FIATA terms and conditions
+Traditional NVOCCs are covered under carrier liability as defined in the FIATA terms and conditions.

-A traditional NVOCC does not provide services provided by a freight forwarder and vice versa, but in some cases the line between a NVOCC a traditional freight forwarder may be blurred.
+A traditional NVOCC does not provide services provided by a freight forwarder and vice versa, but in some cases, the line between an NVOCC and a conventional freight forwarder may be blurred.

-Who provides the best service and the best ocean freight rates between a freight forwarder, NVOCC and a carrier?
+Who provides the best service and ocean freight rates between a freight forwarder, NVOCC, and a carrier?
 The jury is still out on that.
-For sure service and the ability to offer insight into rates and market movements makes a big difference.
+For particular services and offering insight into rates and market, movements make a big difference.
 How can these suppliers differentiate from each other?
-That's the question shippers and suppliers are all after.
+That’s the question shippers and suppliers are all after.